 However, a lot of people have the opposite problem.
 They are so focused on the big goal, that they forget to live in the moment and do the little things every day that it takes to achieve it.

-Once you have your 5-year goals in place, a better question to be asking yourself every single day is who will I be 5 hours from now?
+Once we have our 5-year goals in place, a better question to be asking ourselves every single day is who will I be 5 hours from now?

 Who will I be at the end of this day?